mbrandonw/swift-fp/README.md

 ## Functor, Monad, Applicative

-We don't have the real versions of these things, but I've implemented the necessary functions to make them act like the corresponding typeclasses.
+We don't have the real versions of these things, but I've implemented the necessary functions for a few types to make them act like the corresponding typeclasses.
 For example:

 ```swift
 func square (x: Int) -> Int {